omeka/omeka-s-enduser/docs/modules/mapping.md

 ### User settings

 A logged-in user can customize their own map settings to enable faster gelocation work.
-These settings will only take affect for **new item maps**, that is, for existing or new items with no current mapping data.
+These settings will only take effect on the **administrative side** for **new item maps**, that is, for existing or new items with no current mapping data.
 These settings can be changed or removed at any time, as the user works through items.

 From the Users link in the left sidebar, use the table of user accounts to edit one user.
 At the top of the screen, choose the "User settings" tab.